kingston-hackSpace/Si7021/README.md

 ----
 ### Si7021 vs OTHER SENSORS

 The [TEMP102](https://github.com/kingston-hackSpace/TEMP102) is a temperature-only sensor that provides fast and precise readings.
 If you require high-precision and a wider temperature range, then the TEMP102 is a more suitable choice.

+The [DHT11/DHT22](https://github.com/kingston-hackSpace/DHT) are temperature-and-humidity sensors, ideal for environmental temperature sensing, when humidity is also required.
+They are cheaper than the Si7021, but offer lower accuracy and a smaller temperature range.

 ----
 ### HARDWARE